Wu Yan (general): Service in the Jin dynasty

 After the fall of Wu, surviving officials of Wu were sent to the Jin capital at Luoyang.
 At Luoyang, Wu Yan was appointed by Emperor Wu of Jin as Administrator of Jincheng.
 Shortly after, Emperor Wu asked another former Wu official, Xue Ying on why Sun Hao failed, to which Xue spoke negatively of his former emperor.
 Later that day, Emperor Wu asked the same question to Wu Yan, and Wu replied, "The lord of Wu was a brilliant man.
 His vassals were virtuous and wise."
 Emperor Wu laughed and said, "If so, then why did Wu perish?"
 Wu Yan responded, "Only Heaven can decide if one will endure or perish.
 That was why Your Majesty was able to subdue us.
 Since this is all Heaven's work, why must mortal doings be to blame?"
 The minister, Zhang Hua, was nearby when this happened and told Wu Yan, "Sir, you had been a general of Wu for years, yet I had never heard about you.
 How odd."
 Wu Yan replied, "Even His Majesty knows about me, so how could you not have?"
 Emperor Wu was impressed by Wu Yan's remarks and praised him.

 Wu Yan went on to serve as Prefect of Dunhuang, and Administrator of Yanmen.
 He was eventually appointed the Interior Minister of Shunyang (順陽; south of present-day Xichuan County, Henan).
-The Prince of Shunyang at the time, Sima Chang (司馬暢), was said to be very arrogant and extravagant.
+The Prince of Shunyang at the time, Sima Chang (司馬暢; son of Sima Jun), was said to be very arrogant and extravagant.
 Chang had charged many of the previous Interior Ministers before Wu Yan of crimes they had not committed.
 However, he was unable to do so with Wu Yan, who upheld the law and practised strict punishments on criminals to the point that many feared him.
 Sima Chang did not dare slander him and instead only recommended him to become a Cavalier In Regular Attendance Without Assignment (散骑常侍) to send him away.

 In 290, the Inspector of Jiaozhou and also a former Wu official, Tao Huang died.
 Wu Yan was appointed Commander of Nanzhong and Inspector of Jiaozhou to replace Tao Huang.
 Tao's death sparked a rebellion in Jiuzhen Commandery led by Zhao Zhi (趙祉) who ousted the Grand Administrator of Jiaozhou, but Wu Yan managed to quell the revolt.
 He spent more than twenty years in Jiaozhou, where he maintained the peace around the region.
 Near the end of his life, Wu Yan requested to be replaced, so he was appointed as the Empress's Chamberlain (大長秋) before he died in office.
+He was succeeded as Inspector of Jiaozhou by Gu Mi, son of Gu Ti.

-His last known activity was in 307, when the general, Li Zhao (李釗) was sent to quell a tribal rebellion in Ningzhou (寧州, modern Yunnan and Guizhou) that had broke out the prior year.
-Wu Yan sent his son, Wu Zi (吾咨), to assist Li against the tribes.
+His last recorded activity was in 307, when the general Li Zhao (李釗) was sent to quell a tribal rebellion in Ningzhou (寧州, modern Yunnan and Guizhou) that had broken out the prior year.
+Wu Yan, then still Inspector of Jiaozhou, sent his son Wu Zi (吾咨) to assist Li against the tribes.